bring/developer-site/_posts/2017-05-08-alerting-in-grafana.md

 ```

 So it was as simple as creating a web hook in one of our custom monitoring application,  parsing above payload and post it to slack, via a home grown library which can post to slack.
-Advantage of using web hook is that it lets you do any custom processing that you might need to do when a alert rule triggers an alert.
+The advantage of using web hook is that it lets you do any custom processing that you might need to do when an alert rule triggers an alert.

-So once you have configured a notification channel (which in our case is a webhook), we can move towards setting up Rule on our stats that we measure and then grafana takes care of posting to the configured notification channel on that alert rule, when the rule passes.
+So once configurations for notification channel is done (which in our case is a webhook), we can move towards setting up Rule on our stats that we measure and then grafana takes care of posting to the configured notification channel on that alert rule, when the rule passes.

-Way to configure a [rule](http://docs.grafana.org/alerting/rules/) is pretty straightforward and simple.
+The way to configure a [rule](http://docs.grafana.org/alerting/rules/) is pretty straightforward and simple.

 <img src="{{ site.baseurl }}/img/configure-grafana-alert.png" />